ObolNetwork/obol-splits/README.md

 <h1 align="center">Obol Splits</h1>

 This repo contains Obol Splits smart contracts.
-This suite of smart contracts and associated tests are intended to serve as a public good to to enable the safe and secure creation of Distributed Validators for Ethereum Consensus-based networks.
+This suite of smart contracts and associated tests are intended to serve as a public good to enable the safe and secure creation of Distributed Validators for Ethereum Consensus-based networks.

 ### Disclaimer